-I hold space for people to explore the depth of their soul, to connect to their ancestors and to rekindle their relationship with the more-than-humans.
-The so called natural world, from which we are part of.
+I hold space for people to explore the depth of their soul, to connect to their ancestors and rekindle their relationship with the more-than-humans.
+The so called natural world, which we are part of.

 I am passionate about our evolution as humans and about restoring our connection to the Earth and to all forms of life.
 I love seeking deeper truths of our existence and finding common threads within all belief systems and traditions.